CExA-project/cexa-kokkos-tutorials/exercises/10_profiling/README.md

 ![Roofline](./images/roofline.png)

-Depending on the available GPU, you may see what limits the performance of the kernel.
+Depending on the available GPU, you may see what limits the performance of the kernel (e.g. compute bound, memory bound, etc.).